ccgargantua/arena-allocator/README.md

 from allocating more memory than you specified, so be mindful of your memory (as you should anyways) or you will get some hard-to-track bugs.
-By default, memory is aligned by sizeof(size_t), but you can change this by
+By default, memory is aligned by alignof(size_t), but you can change this by
 #defining ARENA_DEFAULT_ALIGNMENT before #include'ing
 arena.h.
 Providing a size of zero results in a failure.